IBM-Cloud/openwhisk-darkvisionapp/README.md

 ### Create the Bluemix Services

+***Note***: *if you have existing instances of these services, you don't need to create new instances.
+You can simply reuse the existing ones.*

 1. Open the IBM Bluemix console

 1. Create a Cloudant NoSQL DB service instance named **cloudant-for-darkvision**